 No doubt, the secondary school is one of the most vital education that prepares students for what's ahead and to shapen students to become a career person.
 Just like the BECE (Basic Education Certificate Examination) that is required for candidates to be offered admission into secondary schools, so also is the WASSCE (West African Senior School Certificate Examination) required by secondary students to be admitted into the university.

 In this article, our focus will not be on BECE but WASSCE - how can you resit your WAEC?
-Superprof has put together some vital information on what candidates need to know about WASSCE examination and how to get better results.
+Superprof has put together some vital information on what candidates need to know about WASSCE examination.

 Read more on the complete guide to resitting your WAEC.